chandru89new/notes.druchan.com/contents/whats-in-a-name.md

 ---
-title: 'What’s in a name'
+title: "What’s in a name"
 date: 2019-08-22
 slug: whats-in-a-name
 ---